| Social

 "Social

-to being entrepreneurial.
+entrepreneurial.
 The same is true in business.
-Not every business leader
+Not every

-in mind.
-While we might wish for more entrepreneurial behavior in both sectors,
+we might wish for more entrepreneurial behavior in both

 toward social improvement as we enter the next century."